Welcome to today's edition of the Rush 24-7 podcast.

 At a bar, it is really fun to whip one of these things out.

-It doesn't take long before the manager comes up, uh Mr. Limbaugh, there's some complaints.
+It doesn't take long before the manager comes up, Mr. Limbaugh, some complaints.

-We really have a no-sming policy here at such and such bar.
+We really have a no-smoking policy here at such and such bar.

-I said, Well, it's not, it's not a cigarette here.
+I said, well, it's not a cigarette here.

-So I suck on the thing, I blow it in their face, and it actually, ooh, that does smell kind of like vanilla, or it smells kind of like chocolate or apple.
+So I suck on the thing, I blow it in their face, and it actually, they can say, ooh, that does smell kind of like vanilla or it smells kind of like chocolate or apple.

 The guy comes back and says, Mr. Limbo, you're still upsetting people.